ICS491TeamLucio/lucio.github.io/index.md

 Network:
 <img class="ui image" src="/images/Network.png">

+HACC 2017 began on August 26th, 2017 and ended on September 23rd, 2017

 ### Milestone 1
+For Milestone 1 the main goal was to fix the overall visuals of the website.
+Learning from the judges feedback our website lacked visual
-For Milestone 2 additional fixes were added to the project, the landing page images were updated, created schema for user and listing page, connected various pages to the database, created a user and developer guide and created a footer and header.
+For Milestone 1 additional fixes were added to the project, the landing page, and listing pages were updated, We also created a user and developer guide.
+Then we finally created the QA webpage and added some tutorial videos in the QA page.
+The main goal of milestone 1
-Milestone 2 started on April 13th, 2017 and ended on April 27, 2017
+Milestone 2 started on September 23th, 2017 and ended on November 1st, 2017

 <img width="200px" src="images/landings2.png"/>
 <img width="200px" src="images/profile2.png"/>